Parameterisation of non-collinear energy landscapes in itinerant magnets: Theory

 \subsection{Computational Details}

-The main results presented in this paper are obtained with the full potential APW+lo Elk code~\cite{httpelksourcefor:0ZCfU9-K}.
+The main results presented in this paper are obtained with the new formalism described above as implemented in the full potential APW+lo Elk code~\cite{httpelksourcefor:0ZCfU9-K}.
 The computational details for the three systems bcc Fe, fcc Ni and FeCo are the same, except for the number of {\bf k}-points.
 The local spin density approximation (LSDA) functional by Perdew and Wang~\cite{Perdew-Wang} is used throughout this work.
 For the band energy calculations a $31\times 31\times31$ {\bf k}-point mesh is used for fcc Ni and FeCo while a $41\times 41\times 41$ {\bf k}-point mesh is used for bcc Fe.
 The constraining fields are obtained using a $15\times 15\times 15$ {\bf k}-point mesh for fcc Ni and FeCo, while a $21\times 21\times 21$ {\bf k}-point mesh is used for bcc Fe.
 The muffin-tin radius was set to 1.23 \AA ~for all atoms.
 The angular cutoff for the APW functions, for the muffin-tin potential and the density was set to 9.
 The maximum length of the \{{\bf G} + {\bf k}\}-vectors was regulated by fixing its product with the average muffin-tin radius to 9.
 The maximum length of the \{{\bf G}\}-vectors describing the interstitial potential and the density was set to 9.5 \AA$^{-1}$.
 We utilise unrestricted intra-atomic non-collinearity in the calculations.
-The experimental lattice constants of 2.87 \AA, 3.50 \AA ~and 2.83 \AA ~were considered for bcc Fe, fcc Ni and FeCo respectively.
-For the calculations of exchange parameters 100 spin-spirals were considered with randomly generated wave-vectors for bcc Fe, while 90 spin-spirals were considered for fcc Ni and FeCo.
-Cone-angles of 0.25 rad on one or two magnetic sub-lattices were used for all the results in this paper, while angles up to 0.5 rad were considered to ensure that our results did not depend sensitively on the chosen angles.
-The constraining fields were considered converged when the change of the constraining fields between two iterations was less than 0.5 \%.
-For FeCo we also calculate the exchange parameters using the Korringa-Kohn-Rostocker (KKR) method and the MFT method as developed by Lichtenstein et al.~\cite{Liechtenstein:1987br} and implemented in the M\"{u}nich SPR-KKR band structure program package\cite{Munich}.
-The computational parameters were checked for convergence.
+The experimental lattice constants of 2.87 \AA, 3.50 \AA ~and 2.83 \AA ~were considered for bcc Fe, fcc Ni and FeCo, respectively.